OxfordRSE/uniqplus_snake_project/steps/drawing.md

 In this vignette, we are going to explain how to draw on the screen.
 We are going to need to do this so that we can draw both the snake and the food it eats.

-## Drawing a rectangle
+## Drawing a square

 Pygame comes with the [pygame.draw.rect](http://www.pygame.org/docs/ref/draw.html) method which will draw a rectangle on the screen.
 The arguments to this function are:

 1. the screen itself
 2. the colour we wish to draw
-3. a list of the form [left, top, width, height] which specifies the limits of the rectangle.
+3. a list of the form `[left, top, width, height]` which specifies the limits of the rectangle.

-We are now going to draw a stationary white rectangle in the middle of the screen.
+We are now going to draw a stationary white square in the middle of the screen.

 ```python
 import pygame